Tyrrrz/OsuHelper/ReadMe.md

 Stand-alone application that recommends osu! beatmaps, based on user's top plays and calculates expected PP gain using [Oppai](https://github.com/Francesco149/oppai).

+_Note: This project is no longer maintained.
+The last release version still remains functional, but new updates are not expected.
+You are welcome to fork, but pull requests and issues are likely to be ignored._

 **Download:**
 Last version can be downloaded from the [releases](https://github.com/Tyrrrz/OsuHelper/releases) page.